apereo/cas/docs/cas-server-documentation/authentication/Rest-Authentication.md

 REST authentication is enabled by including the following dependencies in the WAR overlay:

-{% include casmodule.html group="org.apereo.cas" module="cas-server-support-rest-authentication" %}
+{% include_cached casmodule.html group="org.apereo.cas" module="cas-server-support-rest-authentication" %}

 This allows the CAS server to reach to a remote REST endpoint via a `POST` for verification of credentials.
 Credentials are passed via an `Authorization` header whose value is `Basic XYZ` where XYZ is a